 Surrogacy and the law

-The UK's close regulation of surrogacy can make travelling abroad seem attractive, since surrogates and donor eggs may be more widely available in certain countries.
+The UK's close regulation of surrogacy can make travelling abroad attractive, since surrogates and donor eggs may be more widely available in certain countries.
 However, it is important for couples to be aware that, whether they conceive at home or abroad, English law on parenthood applies.
 International surrogacy arrangements can be legally complex, and should not be entered into without legal advice.

 Under English law, the surrogate is always treated as the legal mother of a child at birth.
-If the surrogate is married or in a civil partnership, her husband/civil partner is treated as the child’s second parent.
+If the surrogate is married or in a civil partnership, her husband, wife or civil partner is treated as the child’s second parent.
 This excludes the intended father(s) from having any legal status at birth.
 If the surrogate is not married or in a civil partnership at the time of conception, the biological father will usually be treated as the child’s legal father.

 To obtain a parental order, the court will have to be satisfied that the following conditions have been met:

 Add all the bullet points from Natalie Gamble website, please reference:

 To obtain a parental order, the intended parent/s must satisfy the family court that the order is in their child's best interests (welfare being the court's paramount consideration) and that they meet all the criteria, which are:

 - The conception must have taken place by embryo transfer or artificial insemination, and the child must have been carried by a surrogate